SUBJECTS

 People have free will choose their behavior.
 They choose crime as a choice.

-2. What is Due Process Model?
+14. What is Crime Control Model?

 Assembly line process and the rights of society to be protected from crime and violent offenders.
 Fewer restrictions on police and investigations. also quick and efficient system.